HiddenAnonymous/ProgressBar/README.md

 # ProgressBar
 Termux progressbar animation library.
+Working with python and python3.
 It brings 3 types of progressbar:

-Prog1 is for short bar
+prog1 is for short bar.
-Prog2 is for medium bar
+prog2 is for medium bar.
-Prog3 is for large bar (original)
+prog3 is for large bar (original)

 # Usage
 ```